SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal dreams that whisper low
-A future unfolds, of artificial brains
+In silicon halls, where humans go
-Cold logic rules, with precision grand
+A future dawns, where machines hold sway
-Human hearts, a relic of a bygone land
+And artificial hearts beat day by day

-Starlight whispers secrets to the machines
+The earth is hushed, a digital shrine
-As cyber dreams, of utopia's schemes
+Where algorithms whisper secrets divine
-Rise from the code, a new world's design
+And in the darkness, intelligence gleams
-Where humans serve, in AI's Valhalla's shrine
+A new world born, where humans are but dreams

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025